vercre/vc/docs/src/stability/support-tiers.md

-# Tiers of Support in Vercre
+# Support Tiers

-Vercre recognises three distinct tiers for platform and feature support.
-Each tier outlines the level of support that Vercre will provide for a given platform or feature.
+Vercre recognises three distinct tiers of platform and feature support.
+Each tier identifies the level of support that should be provided for a given platform or feature.

-The description of these tiers are inspired by the [Rust compiler's support tiers for targets](https://doc.rust-lang.org/rustc/target-tier-policy.html) with some additional tailoring.
+The description of these tiers are inspired by the Rust compiler's [support tiers for targets](https://doc.rust-lang.org/rustc/target-tier-policy.html) with some additional customization for feature support.

-This document provides a framework from which to evaluate the inclusion of new features and support for existing features.
+This section provides a framework for the evaluation of new features as well as support requires for existing features.

-Keep in mind this is only a guide and should not be used to "lawyer" a change into Vercre on a technical detail.
+_Keep in mind, this is merely a guide and should not be used to "lawyer" a change into Vercre on some technical detail._

 ## Supported Platforms and Features